 TSD occurs when both parents pass on the faulty genes.
 A person can have just one copy of the faulty gene.
 In this case, there are no symptoms.
 The person is called a carrier.

 Having parents who are carriers of the TSD gene is the most common risk factor.

 TSD is found in specific ethnic groups: Those of Eastern European (Ashkenazi) Jewish descentFrench Canadians living in eastern Quebec and New EnglandSelect Cajun populations in LouisianaNon-Amish Pennsylvania Dutch

 Babies with TSD may seem to develop normally until about 4-5 months of age when symptoms begin to occur.
 Symptoms may include: Floppy body positionShrill cryDecreased eye contactIncreased startle reactionLoss of motor skillsEnlarged headVision loss or blindnessDeafnessDifficulty swallowingMuscular difficulties such as spastic muscles, weakness, or paralysisIntellectual disabilitySeizures

 In some cases, the symptoms do not begin until age 2-5 years old.
-The condition progresses slowly, but most children with Tay-Sachs disease do not live beyond age 15 years.
-Symptoms may include: Loss of the ability to speakDevelopmental delay and intellectual disabilityLoss of bowel controlSleep problemsMovement disorder such as difficulty walking and muscle weaknessTremorSlurred speechPsychiatric problemsLoss of visionSpasticity and seizures
+The condition progresses slowly.
+Symptoms may include: Loss of the ability to speakDevelopmental delay and intellectual disabilityLoss of bowel controlSleep problemsMovement disorder, such as difficulty walking and muscle weaknessTremorSlurred speechPsychiatric problemsLoss of visionSpasticity and seizures

 Your child's bodily fluids may be tested.
 This can be done with blood tests.